christgau/wsdd/README.md

 # Requirements

 wsdd requires Python 3.7 and later only.
-It runs on Linux, FreeBSD, OpenBSD and MacOS.
+It runs on Linux, FreeBSD, OpenBSD, MacOS and SunOS/Illumos.
 Other Unixes, such as NetBSD, might work as well but were not tested.

 Although Samba is not strictly required by wsdd itself, it makes sense to run wsdd only on hosts with a running Samba daemon.
 Note that the OpenRC/Gentoo